Agentic AI for Mental Health for Africa

 The Impact

-Discover how our intelligent system delivers measurable improvements across every step of the patient journey
+Discover how voice-based assessment combined with evidence-bounded generative AI delivers measurable improvements across every step of the patient journey

 🎯